-Forum On Black Affairs' Humanitarian Service Award - This award was created in 1985 to honor a person who has provided outstanding service to African-American citizens of Pennsylvania, especially at any Penn State Campus.
-Such service includes leadership of offices, programs or organizations that develop or implement policies impacting African America.
-The award is handed out at the annual FOB Martin Luther King, Jr. Memorial Banquet.
+2018 - Mildred Jordan '50 PhD - First African American woman to earn a PhD from Penn State award was created in 1985 to honor a person who has provided outstanding service to Black citizens of Pennsylvania, especially at any Penn State Campus.
+Such service includes leadership of offices, programs or organizations that develop or implement policies impacting Blacks.
+The award is presented at the annual FOBA Martin Luther King Jr. Memorial Banquet.